- Competitive Analysis

 Step Two: Technical Improvements.

 The next step is largely dictated by the audit.
 A site might need a total overhaul, or it may need a handful of straight-forward site accessibility improvements.
 The size of the gap that you need to close in order to catch up influences how much time it will take to begin seeing results from your SEO work.
+There are a variety of SEO tools you can use, but the ones we use most often are Moz, SEMRush, Screaming Frog, and Google’s suite of analytics and webmaster tools.

 Step Three: Content Creation.